 Section 206 imposes a duty on landowners to replant trees destroyed in contravention of a TPO.
 The LPA may serve a notice under Section 207 requiring replanting within four years of the breach.
 Section 207 notices can be appealed on various grounds and failure to comply with their terms is not an offence.
-LPA's can, however, enter the land and plant the trees, recovering the cost from the owner if a Section 207 notice is not complied with.
+LPAs can, however, enter the land and plant the trees, recovering the cost from the owner if a Section 207 notice is not complied with.
 Persons authorised by the LPA are also given powers of entry in connection with Section 210 and 211 offences.

-LPA's can apply for an injunction under Section 214A if they consider it necessary or expedient to restrain an actual or apprehended offence under Section 210 or Section 211.
+LPAs can apply for an injunction under Section 214A if they consider it necessary or expedient to restrain an actual or apprehended offence under Section 210 or Section 211.

-6.12 Advertisement enforcement (Scott Stemp, No5 Barristers' Chambers, & Tom Wicks)
+6.15 Advertisement enforcement (Scott Stemp, No5 Barristers' Chambers, and Tom Wicks)

-Town and Country Planning (Control of Advertisements) (England) Regulations 2007 & Town and Country Planning (Control of Advertisements) Regulations 1992

-Section 220 of the Town and Country Planning Act 1990 provides for control of advertisements to be governed by regulations discrete from the Act.
-Advertisement control in the hands of planning authorities extends to restricting or regulating the display of advertisements as appears expedient in the interests of amenity or public safety (Section 220(1) of the Act).
+Town and Country Planning (Control of Advertisements) (England) Regulations 2007 & Town and Country Planning (Control of Advertisements) Regulations 1992 control in the hands of planning authorities extends to restricting or regulating the display of advertisements as appears expedient in the interests of amenity or public safety (Section 220(1) of the Act).
 Planning permission is not required for advertisements which comply with the relevant regulations (Section 222 of the Act).